ber2/notes/HT/taxclaim/COVID Fast Response.md

 The volume of data we process oscillates very much along time, for reasons that are alien to us, and beyond our control.
 Therefore, extracting a reliable signal from these events is a challenging task that cannot be limited to performing counts of numbers of users having exhibited a particular website.

+### Existing available alternatives

+We discarded looking at alternatives because of the need to provide a fast response was urgent.

 ## Advances and Progress Made

 ### Data democratization effort